Trevor D. Ruiz

 Supported by the Research, Scholarly & Creative Activities Program awarded by the Cal Poly Division of Research

 Increasingly, ecological surveys encompass sampling and metabarcoding of environmental DNA from water, soil, and other media.
 Such data can capture rich networks of ecological relationships and, when combined with traditional survey measurements, can be used to explore relationships between ecological communities.
-However, many if not most statistical approaches to the analysis of metabarcoding data were originally developed in the context of microbiome studies, in which there is substantially less environmental and spatiotemporal variation across samples.
-As such, few current methods incorporate covariate adjustments for environmental features or error models accounting for dependence between observations across space and time.
+However, few current methods for the analysis of metabarcoding data incorporate covariate adjustments for environmental features or error models accounting for dependence between observations across space and time.
 This project aims to develop such adjustments in the context of partial least squares – a common modeling framework for high-dimensional compositional data – and illustrate their application to ecological data.

 Recent work